 A Chinese solar energy company.
-Its subsidiary Suntech co-built a solar power station in the occupied Syrian Golan Heights and produced solar panels used in an illegal settlement in the occupied West Bank.
+Its solar panels are used in illegal Israeli settlements in the occupied West Bank and Golan Heights.

-Israel uses occupied Palestinian land to generate solar energy, while limiting Palestinians' access to electricity and renewable energy.
-Israel's solar energy industry is entirely privatized, and corporate-friendly policies entice multinational companies like Shunfeng International Clean Energy and its subsidiaries to enter the Israeli market, as reported by Who Profits.
+Israel uses occupied Palestinian land to generate solar energy while limiting Palestinians' access to electricity and renewable energy.
+As reported by Who Profits, Israel's solar energy industry is entirely privatized, with corporate-friendly policies enticing multinational companies like Sunfeng and its subsidiaries to enter the Israeli market.